Over 10 million NGOs help 1 billion people worldwide

 Advocacy

-• Secure new philanthropic commitments to support NGO cybersecurity and responsible AI use.
+• Publish policy recommendations to better support NGO cybersecurity and AI needs.

 125 WEEKS